tvmai/tvmai.github.io/_posts/2018-03-11-nmt-transformer-optimize.markdown

 ![image](/images/nmt-transformer/batchmatmul.png){: width="90%"}
 {:center}

 After a thorough profiling of the transformer model in inference phase, it is shown that batch matmul computations contribute up to ~ 30% of GPU kernel execution time.
-Also after using nvprof to do some first-principle analysis of cuBLAS's batch matmul kernel，it is clearly that current implementation is under-performing and some interesting phenomena have been observed.
+Also after using nvprof[2] to do some first-principle analysis of cuBLAS's batch matmul kernel，it is clearly that current implementation is under-performing and some interesting phenomena have been observed.

 ## What is batch matmul
 Typically, a batch matmul computation performs the matrix-matrix multiplication over a batch of matrices.
 The batch is considered to be "uniform", i.e. all instances have the same dimensions (M, N, K), leading dimensions (lda, ldb, ldc) and transpositions for their respective A, B and C matrices.